mhoepf84/api-testing/README.md

 NOTE: Video will be uploaded next week (Nov 10-14).
 Draft Postman JSON is uploaded for now.
 Will finalize it prior to recording video demo.
+More test cases and comments will be added.

 # Video Demonstration